fjarri-attic/beclab/README.rst

 * Added some tests (mostly functionality and coverage)
 * Executing callbacks at exact times, not approximate
 * Support for "restricted" ground states, i.e. containing only modes below cutoff

-TODO:
-* Add support for different potentials for each component (static)
-* Separate tests and examples
+* Separated tests and examples
-* Add performance tests, profile evolution and try to optimise it

 -----
 0.1.3